-Broome County construction and parcel data are presented in the housing section.
+Broome County construction and parcel data are presented in the housing and land use sections.
 Each year the Broome County Planning Department updates information on building permits issued in various municipalities.
-This is used as an indicator of growth and development trends.
-The Broome County GIS & Mapping Services continually updates the parcel data with information from the local tax assessor.
-For the purposes of this section, this information is used to determine land/ property uses and values.
+This information is used as an indicator of growth and development trends.
+The Broome County GIS & Mapping Services continually updates the parcel data with information from local tax assessors and the Department of Real Property.
+For the purposes of this section, this information is used to determine land/property uses and values.

-More information about the Broome County Data can be accessed at:
+More information about the Broome County data can be accessed at: gobroomecounty.com/planning/

-gobroomecounty.com/planning/